 Sri Lankan pepper fish(canned fish)curry.

-Use glass containers with a lid or old plastic containers to refrigerate as the spice paste might stain new containers. use within 2 days if refrigerated.
+Use glass containers with a lid or old plastic containers to refrigerate, as the spice paste might stain new containers.
+Use within 2 days if refrigerated.

 I would advise not to freeze the fish curry.

-The fish curry can be heated over a stovetop over low-medium heat. avoid using the microwave as your microwave will retain the fish curry smell.
+The fish curry can be heated over a stovetop over low-medium heat.
+Avoid using the microwave as your microwave will retain the fish curry smell.

-Stop food waste, by
+Stop food waste by.

-Cook, only as much as you need. you can refrigerate and use the fish within a few days.
+Cook only as much as you need.
+You can refrigerate and use the fish within a few days.

 RECIPE DIFFICULTY- LITTLE CARE NEEDED

-Ingredients to cook the spicy fish curry
+Ingredients to cook the spicy fish curry.

-500g of fresh Thalapath(sailfish)but any firm fish with or without skin would do.
+- Fresh Thalapath(sailfish), but any firm fish with or without skin would do.

-5 shallots(can substitute with regular onions)
+- Shallots(can substitute with regular onions)

-1-inch cinnamon piece
+- cinnamon piece

-1/2 teaspoon turmeric powder
+- turmeric powder

-cooking the spicy fish curry(malu mirisata).
+Cooking spicy fish curry(malu mirisata).

 Please make sure to read the recipe instructions carefully to avoid mistakes.